 What kind of career support or career placement does the program offer?

-As you weigh your options for different master’s degrees, think about your career goals and what subject, concentration, and coursework will help you achieve them.
+As you weigh your options for different master’s degrees, consider your career goals and what subject, concentration, and coursework will help you achieve them.
 Even with a concentration, you should still receive an advanced foundational education in the general subject area of your choice before taking more specialized courses.

 You may also want to research leaders and peers working in your industry to learn about their educational backgrounds.
-Pay attention to whether most hold an MA or an MS and the subject they studied.
+Pay attention to whether most hold an MA or an MS and their studied subject.

-Additionally, it’s a good idea to figure out what kind of degrees your industry requires, and if there are any standards you should be aware of.
-For example, while it’s possible to earn an MA in computer science, it’s more standard for industry employees to hold an MS in computer science.
+Additionally, it’s a good idea to figure out what kind of degrees your industry requires and any standards you should be aware of.
+For example, while earning an MA in computer science is possible, it’s more standard for industry employees to hold an MS in computer science.

 What type of degree have my peers earned?
 In what subjects?